 World renowned keynote speaker John Alston delivered the opening address Sunday, outlining the principles of altering how employees think, approach life, and meet challenges.
-With humor and engaging storytelling Alston illustrated that "what works, works and what doesn't work, doesn't The conference ended with the banquet Tuesday evening.
-We were pleasantly entertained by the jazz quintet, Terminal 5.
-In his closing keynote address, John Alston admonished attendees that if they returned to their workplace after the conference and continue to approach projects as they did before, then the conference would be a waste of their time.
+With humor and engaging storytelling Alston illustrated that "what works, works and what doesn't work, doesn't projects as they did before, then the conference would be a waste of their time.
 With an event so varied and rich in content, it is unlikely that anyone returned to work to do things in the same way.